rydermeehan/docs-v2/content/influxdb/cloud/influxdb-templates/monitor-1.x.md

 ---
-title: Monitor InfluxDB 1.x using a template
+title: Monitor InfluxDB OSS 1.x using a template
 description: >
   Monitor your InfluxDB 1.x instance using InfluxDB Cloud and a pre-built InfluxDB template.